neba9/reading-notes/tools-terminal.md

 **quotes**:-The first approach involves using quotes around the entire item.
 You may use either single or double quotes.Anything inside quotes is considered a single item.
 **example**:-  cd 'holiday photos'

-Another method is to use what is called an **escape character**, which is a backslash ( \ ).
+-Another method is to use what is called an **escape character**, which is a backslash ( \ ).
 What the backslash does is escape (or nullify) the special meaning of the next character

 **example** :- cd holiday\photos